How to Create an Impactful Portfolio Website (Plus 10+ of Our Favorites)

 3 Tips to Creating an Impactful Portfolio Website

 - Have fun with it!
 Show off your personality and give visitors a good idea of your background and skill set, in addition to what you’re passionate about.
-For bonus points, come up with a clever URL that relates to your profession like Molly Lupton’s mollythecoder.com or Marielle Combier-Kapel’s mariellecodes.com.
+For bonus points, come up with a clever URL that relates to your profession like these web developer personal websites: Molly Lupton’s mollythecoder.com or Marielle Combier-Kapel’s mariellecodes.com.

 - Incorporate movement and high-impact visuals.
 We love how Joshua Grossman’s site opens with a beautiful font and logo treatment, and you can’t beat Chelsi Asulin’s roving eye.
 Consider menu navigation, fonts, and colors and how they impact the overall look and feel of your site too.

-- Don’t forget about the favicon!
+- Don’t forget your portfolio favicon!
 It makes your site stand out, look more professional, and proves that you’re detail-oriented.
 It’s an easy way to go the extra mile.
-Some of our favorites include Alana Kerr’s and Christopher Choi’s.

 Now that you have the basics down, get inspired by some of our favorite portfolio sites from Fullstack Academy students, alums, and instructors.